philzook58/philzook58.github.io/_notes/Logic/egglog-notes.md

 It is an abstract intrpretation of datalog also. a datalog analysis of a prolog program.

+https://ncatlab.org/nlab/show/geometric+theory Hmm.
+Geometric theories look like Q formula Geometric theories are datalog? eh. naw.
+They allow Q formula in the head THe infinitary \/ is concerning

 # Prolog vs egglog

 I feel like what prolog is doing is there is a fact under consideration of unknown truth exists x, append([], [1],x) .
 This becomes append([],[1],X) .
 The truth of this fact remains unknown.
 I could model this as `(append  (nil) (cons 1 nil)  (skolem2 append (nil) [1] )